FREN 3211 - French IIISA: Language

 General Course Information

-Course Code FREN 3211 Course French IIISA: Language Coordinating Unit French Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites 15 units in French including FREN 2212 Incompatible FREN 2202 or FREN 3011 Course Description This course gives tuition in stylistics, advanced grammar and syntax, through regular assignments and class exercises (oral and written).
+Course Code FREN 3211 Course French IIISA: Language Coordinating Unit French Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites 12 units in French including FREN 2212 Incompatible FREN 2202 or FREN 3011 Course Description This course gives tuition in translation, phonetics, advanced grammar and syntax, through regular assignments and class exercises (oral and written).
 It also seeks to develop research skills for language related questions.

 The full timetable of all activities for this course can be accessed from Course Planner.